The Beginner’s Guide to Greenhouse Gardening

 Purpose and Goals

 What do you plan to grow?
 Are you interested in year-round vegetables, exotic flowers, or perhaps starting seedlings earlier in the season?
 Your specific goals will influence the size, design, and features your greenhouse should have.
-If you’re unsure, give us a call or email and we can advise.
+If you’re unsure, give us a call or email and we can advise – Contact Us

 Size and Space

 When planning, carefully measure your available space, considering both floor area and height requirements for taller plants.
-Keep in mind that greenhouse sizes are typically advertised as nominal measurements — meaning they’re often slightly larger.
+Keep in mind that greenhouse sizes are typically advertised as nominal measurements – meaning they’re often slightly larger.
 For example, a 6×8 greenhouse usually measures around 6’3″ x 8’5″.
-A little extra planning now can save you from future frustration!
+A little extra planning now can save you from future frustration.
+I personally like the fact that I have around 12″ of extra base around the perimeter of my greenhouse.
+I can plant flowers around the edges, which then in turn offer natural shading to the inside of my greenhouse in the summer.
+I have cala lillies to the front, along with various flowering plants, roses down one side as well as lillies and mangetout and green beans down the side that gets full sun – this offers shading to the tomatoes inside.

 Location and Orientation

 Your greenhouse should be placed in a location that receives maximum sunlight throughout the day.
 An east-west orientation typically provides optimal light exposure, especially during winter months.
-Avoid areas prone to shadows, frost pockets, or strong winds.
+Avoid areas prone to strong winds if you can, though there are options for greenhouses designed for windy/coastal areas, like the Elite Titan.
 Make sure you give particular attention to the type of base you are installing.
 We recommend paved slabs as optimal, concrete second, plinths third and then soil.
 See our Blog regarding bases here: Let’s Talk Bases.

 Budget Considerations